You can grow your own sprouts in small trays in your kitchen.

 WHAT ARE SPROUTS?

 Sprouts are plants at their smallest stage of growth.
 Some are cultivated until they have just developed a 1-2 cm long root.
 Others are cultivated until they get their first small leaves.

-You can grow sprouts of different seeds, legumes and grains.
-However, you cannot grow anything for sprouts, as not all plants are edible to humans when the plant is just a sprout.
+You can grow sprouts from different seeds, legumes and grains.
+However, you cannot grow just everything for sprouts, as not all plants are edible to humans when the plant is just a sprout.

 But you can grow sprouts of over 45 plant varieties.
 In the SPROUT LIST you can find the most popular.
 When you choose seeds always look for 100% organic and sprout approved seeds.

 Sprouts are very rich in vitamins, minerals, antioxidants, plant fibers and protein.
 This is because sprouts develop their small, fresh and living plant from all the nutrients contained within the seed.
 In other words, the seed is transformed into a plant.

 Since it is far easier for your body to digest a liquid-rich plant than a dry seed, your body gets a better yield from the nutrients when you eat the sprout.
 As you typically eat your homegrown sprouts raw, the nutrients also do not perish during heating.
 Instead, you get the full benefit of all the nutrition in the small sprout.

 That’s why some call sprouts a “superfood”.